 The Sidewinder Rattlesnake is found in the southwestern United States and northwestern Mexico.
 In Arizona, they are found in the western part of the state.

-The sidewinder’s defining characteristic is its mode of travel.
-These snakes get their name for their peculiar sideways form of locomotion.
+What makes the sidewinder unique is how it moves.
+These snakes get their name for their peculiar sideways form of travel.
 They lead with their midsections instead of their heads.
 It turns out that this is a much more effective way to move across the sand.
 They are fast-moving snakes and can reach speeds of up to 18 mph.

 There are three subspecies of sidewinder rattlesnakes in Arizona: